mattermost/mattermost-handbook/operations/research-and-development/product/how-to-guides-for-product/integrations-directory.md

-# How to Update Integrations Directory
+# How to Update the Integrations Directory

 This document outlines the internal process for updating <https://integrations.mattermost.com/>.
 New integrations get submitted in the [Integrations and Apps channel](https://community-daily.mattermost.com/core/channels/integrations) via [this form](https://spinpunch.wufoo.com/forms/mattermost-integrations-and-installers/).

-## Initial Steps
+## Initial steps

 1. Go to <https://mmapps.wpengine.com/wp-login.php> and log in with your account.
 If you don’t have an account, ask Marketing for access.

-2. Navigate to “Posts” on the left hand sidebar.
-Click “Add New” below “Posts” when adding a new integration.
+2. Navigate to **Posts** on the left hand sidebar.
+3. To add a new integration select **Add New**.

-## Integration Elements
+## Integration elements

 The following includes guidelines for specific elements of an integration.